ekagra1602/NeuraVault-MCP/DEVELOPMENT.md

-# Memora MCP - Development Guide
+# NeuraVault MCP - Development Guide

 A universal memory layer for AI models supporting OpenAI, Gemini, Claude, Grok, and any LLM with context protocol support.